parametricpbc/pello/hardware/BOM.md

 ## Also required (not in the total)

-Commodity items needed to build and run a set, but left out of the cost above — most people already have them, and the ones you'd buy come in bulk packs that last many builds.
+Commodity consumables items needed to build and run a set, but left out of the cost above.

 ### Consumables